na-na-hi/renget/archive/sfbf5.md

 \>It's no monster seed
 \>It's human
 \>How foul, how utterly revolting
-\>You immediately drop the human to the ground and fly off, heading straight for the nearest stream to wash your mouth out
+\>You immediately drop the human to the ground and fly off, heading straight for the nearest stream to wash your mouth out%%

 =============================================

-\>Be Hunter, out with your party in the wastes
+%darkgreen%\>Be Hunter, out with your party in the wastes
 \>Somebody calls out
 \>"I-it's Malzeno..."
 \>Your stomach turns as you whip your head in the direction they're pointing